jlvn/office-addin-environment-manifests/README.md

-# office add-in environment manifests
+# office Add-In environment manifests
 Generate office Add-In manifest for different environments based on a template manifest

 ## How to use